-Reference and Title Policy S1: Development Size Developments no larger than 10 dwellings will be supported whereas larger developments will not unless it can be shown that : i) exceptional circumstances exist; andii) it is in the interests of the parish stakeholders; Subdivision of a large site into blocks suitable for 10 dwellings in order to circumvent this limit will not be accepted.
-S2 : Allocated Sites The Plan allocates the following sites for residential development : PM01 Flackley Ash: affordable housing site, up to 10 dwellings PM02 Woodside : affordable housing site, up to 10 dwellings PM04 Orchard Way : development boundary extension, up to 5 dwellings PEAL01 Cornerways : development boundary extension, up to 7 dwellings Developments of more than three houses shall only take place on allocated sites.
-S3 : Development Boundary Subject to RDC approval, the Peasmarsh development boundary is hereby extended as shown in Figure 7.3.
-The extent of the boundary shall not be changed without reference to Peasmarsh Parish Council.
-Any development outside of the boundary, with the exception of agricultural conversions, must comply with the guidelines for affordable housing sites.
+Reference and Title Policy S1 : Allocated Sites The Plan allocates the following site for residential development : PM04 Orchard Way : development boundary extension, up to 5 dwellings S2 : Development Boundary The Peasmarsh development boundary is hereby extended as shown in Figure 7.3.
+Any development outside of the boundary, with the exception of conversions of rural buildings, one for one replacement and agricultural or rural workers' dwellings, must comply with the guidelines for affordable housing sites.
 In this context affordable housing shall be let or sold at no more than 50% of the commercial rate for the particular property.